Insulin-Like Growth Factor

 This test measures the amount of insulin-like growth factor-1 (IGF-1) in your blood.

 IGF-1 is a hormone found naturally in your blood.
-Its main job is to regulate the
+Its main job is to manage the effects

-effects of growth hormone (GH) in your body.
-Normal IGF-1 and GH functions include
+of growth hormone (GH) in your body.
+Normal IGF-1 and GH functions include tissue